-By quarter end only five Community Enhancement Fund grants remained open.
-One of these projects, Society of the Educational Arts, has been completed with a \$48,000 payment recently made and the rest of their reimbursement requests under review.
-The Alliance for Downtown New York construction mitigation program is ongoing.
-This agreement was extended to April 30, 2015 to coincide with the most recent construction timeline.
+By quarter end five Community Enhancement Fund grants remained open.
+One of these projects, Society of the Educational Arts, has been completed with a \$30,000 payment made and the rest of their reimbursement requests under review.
+The Alliance for Downtown New York construction mitigation program is ongoing with over \$400,000 in reimbursements under review.
+This agreement will continue through April 2015 to coincide with the most recent construction timeline.
 If the other three projects are to move forward, contract amendments extending their terms will be required.
 LMDC Staff is working closely with these grant recipients to further their projects and process outstanding payment requisitions.

-- This Report Period Cumulative Actual Total / Expected
+This Report Period Cumulative Actual Total / Expected

 Total Total

 of Non-business Organizations 0 30/0

-inis Report Period Cumuia Cumulative Actual Total / Expected
+This Report Period Cumulative e Actual Total / Expected

-Low Mod Total Low Mod Total I Low/Mod%
+Low Mod Total Low Mod Total Low /Mod%

 of Persons 0 0 0 0/65592 0/91934 0/176797 0